vagfed/ocp-ppc-install/README.md

 OpenShift code is not always configured with the proper authorization to run on a LPAR with virtual cores (it depends on OpenShift version).
 If you see on the HMC an error code BA060030, installation will not continue.
 In that case use HMC to modify the LPAR to use dedicated cores and restart the installation.

 Once OpenShift is installed, you can power off the LPAR and change the configuration to use virtual cores.
 When you start the LPAR again OpenShift will correctly work.

+If you ever installed on the same LPAR an operating system capable of using virtual CPUs, the OopenShift installation will complewte successfully.

 ## Sample log output